xebia-functional/Unwrapped/docs/SIP.md

 - Eases the learning curve to program async / effects-based applications and libraries in Scala.
 - Reduces indirection through higher-order functions used extensively in `map`, `flatMap`, and others.
 - Interoperates and adheres to different fiber scheduling and cancellation strategies community libraries offer via ExecutionContext.
-    - An analog example of this is KotlinX Coroutines which is not part of the std lib.
+    - An analogous example of this is KotlinX Coroutines which is not part of the std lib.
 The std lib exposes continuation intrinsics like `suspendCoroutine`.

 Looking for thoughts and feedback, and thank you for reading this far!